ehu/sijax/README.md

 - The [json2.js](http://github.com/douglascrockford/JSON-js/blob/master/json2.js) is updated and minified
 - New examples (work in progress)
 - Supports multiple server side uri's
+- Added some helpers both client side and server side

 There are sample files in `examples/` that demonstrate how it can be used.